Mercan'Tour Classic

-The Mercan'Tour Classic Alpes-Maritimes is a French single-day road cycling race held in Valberg in the Alpes-Maritimes region of France.
-The race was supposed to be first held in 2020, but was cancelled due to the COVID-19.
+The Mercan'Tour Classic Alpes-Maritimes is a French single-day cycling race held in Valberg in the Alpes-Maritimes region of France.
+The road cycling race was supposed to be first held in 2020, but was cancelled due to the COVID-19 pandemic.
 It is classified by the UCI as a category 1.1 event on the UCI Europe Tour.